gopheracademy/gopheracademy-web/content/advent-2016/promoting-the-quality-and-collaboration-of-your-open-source-project.md

 ![](/postimages/advent-2016/promoting-the-quality-and-collaboration-of-your-open-source-project/report_card_cover_page.png)

 [Go Report Card](http://goreportcard.com) is a product of the 2015 [Gopher Gala](http://gophergala.com/blog/gopher/gala/2015/02/03/winners/) hackathon.
-Created by [Shaun Smith](https://github.com/shawnps) and [Herman Schaaf](https://github.com/hermanschaaf) of [gojp](https://github.com/gojp), the Go Report Card is a convenient and powerful tool which validates an open source repo in multiple aspects, from running Go specific tools against the repo such as [go vet](https://golang.org/cmd/vet/), [go lint](https://github.com/golang/lint), and [ineffassign](https://github.com/gordonklaus/ineffassign) to important but.
+Created by [Shaun Smith](https://github.com/shawnps) and [Herman Schaaf](https://github.com/hermanschaaf) of [gojp](https://github.com/gojp), the Go Report Card is a convenient and powerful tool which validates an open source repo in multiple aspects, from running Go specific tools against the repo such as [go vet](https://golang.org/cmd/vet/), [go lint](https://github.com/golang/lint), and [ineffassign](https://github.com/gordonklaus/ineffassign), to general details such as checking misspelling errors and the inclusion of a license.

 Adding a Go Report Card badge to a project and seeing the `A+` is pretty satisfying, and it makes a strong statement for a repo's quality and credibility.

 Individuals familiar with the badge are incentivized to do more digging than just scrolling through the README.
 There's more of a serious interest to inspect the code and play around, which leads to usage, and best of all, contributions!

-**Creating a Reportcard**
+**Creating a Report Card**

 _To add a badge and generate a Report Card in one step, skip to the next section._